Watchtower, New York

 Watchtower is a hamlet (and census-designated place) located in the Town of Shawangunk, Ulster County, New York, United States.
 The population was 1,709 at the 2020 census.

 It is owned and operated by the Watchtower Society (a legal entity of Jehovah's Witnesses) and has been in operation since 1963.

 Demographics

+Education

+The CDP is divided between the Pine Bush Central School District and the Wallkill Central School District.